matthieu-str/Regiopremise/Methodology.md

 3. China + US + Canada 99.5%
 4. China + US + Canada + Peru 99.9%
 5. China + US + Canada + Peru + Chile 100%

 As soon as the cumulative sum passes the cutoff threshold, any country remaining will be aggregated in a Rest-of-the-World (RoW) region.

-So in the little example provided, processes for China, the US and Canada would be created, but processes for Peru and Chile would not be created.
+So in the little example provided, if working with a 99% cutoff, processes for China, the US and Canada would be created, but processes for Peru and Chile would not be created.
 Instead, a RoW process would be created which is based on the production data of all aggregated countries (Peru and Chile in this example).

+If the cutoff was 90% instead, only process for China and the US would be created and Canada, Peru and Chile would be aggregated as RoW.

+The higher the cutoff, the more countries are covered in the regionalization of each product, the more processes there are.

 The same principal is applied with consumption data.
 Production data is used for determining the producing countries that will be represented, while consumption data is used to determine for which countries consumption markets will be created.

-The cut-off in regioinvent is one of the parameters the users can play around with.
-By default, it is put to 0.99.
-Which means the countries up to 99% of the cumulative sum of either production or consumption will be regionalized while others will be aggregated in RoW.
+The effect of the cutoff selection o the results was estimated between the cutoff: 99%, 90% and 75%.
+You can see these effects applied to the IW+ v2.1 LCIA method.
+The numbers represent the median relative difference between all processes that are covered in all three versions of regioinvent (i.e., regioinvent with 99%, 90% and 75% cutoff).
+Overall, if we consider that the 99% cutoff provides the most accurate results, going from 99% to 90% triggers differences of about ~1 to 2% on most of the impact categories, but reduces the size of regionvent from ~230,000 processes to ~85,000.
+Going from 99% to 75% leads to differences of ~2 to 3%, but reduces the size to ~42,000 processes.
+Essentially, if you cannot work with the 99% cutoff, because it takes too long or you don't have enough RAM, working at lower cutoffs is not that impacting overall.
+Do note that on certain impact categories, i.e., freshwater acidification, freshwater ecotoxocity, short term and water availability human health, the differences are between 6% and 50%.
+You can access the full comparison in the Excel file "Effect of cutoff" in the doc/ folder.

 ### Regionalizing - creating national production process
 Each combination of commodity/country previously selected is created within regioinvent.
 How do we go about that?
 Well